shravanasati/pyscreenrec/README.md

 <br>

 ## Change Log
-Changes made in the latest version (*v0.3*) are:
+Changes made in the latest version (*v0.5*) are:
-- Manually set FPS for the screen recording, by an extra `fps` argument in `start_recording` method.
-- Introduced a one more exception class named `InvalidFPS`.
-- Minor bug fixes.
+- Remove the `HighFPSWarning` and `InvalidFPS` exception classes.
+- Raise frame count by almost 2 times.
+- Calling start and resume recording methods on an already running recorder instance raises a warning instead of printing, and vice versa.
+- Temporary screenshots are now stored in `~/.pyscreenrec_data` folder.
+- Internal refactors.

 View [CHANGELOG](https://github.com/shravanasati/pyscreenrec/blob/master/CHANGELOG) for more details.